Quiz or test

 - The test

-The test contains four questions, and there are five different answers to each of them, of which only one is correct, the others are incorrect.
-What is the probability that a student who does not know the answer to any question will guess the right answer
+The test contains four questions, with five different answers to each of them, of which only one is correct, and the others are incorrect.
+What is the probability that a student who does not know the answer to any question will guess the right answers to

-You have a test with 8 questions, where you can choose from 3 answers for each question and one answer is always correct.
+You have a test with eight questions, where you can choose from 3 answers for each question, and one answer is always correct.
 The probability that we answer 5 or 6 questions correctly when randomly filling in (that is, we all guess the answers) is …….
-The ave
+Th

 - Six questions test